 - Increase your online and offline conversions

-In addition to collecting valuable data to reach your target audience, gamification can also optimize your customer conversion rate by generating qualified traffic to your website, mobile application and / or to your physical store.
-To do this you can offer discount coupons or vouchers to be used online or in your store to reward participants; or you can take inspiration from treasure hunts to direct your target audiences to your different digital and physical touchpoints.
+In addition to collecting valuable data to reach your target audience, gamification can also optimize your customer conversion rate by generating qualified traffic to your website, mobile application, and/or to your physical store.
+To do this, you can offer discount coupons to use online or in your store to reward participants.
+You can also get inspired by treasure hunts to direct your target audiences to your different digital and physical touchpoints.

 - Boost engagement